evanshortiss/env-var/README.md

   }
 })

-// We specified 'checkEmail' as the name for the accessor when we called
+// We specified 'checkEmail' as the name for the accessor above, so now
-// `addAccessor()` above, so now we can call `checkEmail()` like any
+// we can call `checkEmail()` like any other accessor. let validEmail = env.get('ADMIN').checkEmail()
-// other accessor.
-let validEmail = env.get('ADMIN').checkEmail()
 ```